uccstem/uccstem.github.io/README.md

 status: "ongoing"
 ---

-The actual content of the webpage and event goes here.
+The actual content of the event goes here.

-This is the lorem ipsum of the event.
+This is the webpage for the event.
 It supports complete Markdown formatting, so you can insert links in paragraphs [like this one](http://example.com) or format text **to be bold**, *italicized*, or make lists: